workoholyguy/Sequence-Classification-Machine-Learning/README.md

 1. **Prepare Your Data**: Ensure your data is in a text file where each line contains a sequence followed by its label, separated by a tab.

 2. **Run the Script**: Use the script by specifying the input file and parameters for k-mer length and minimum overlap.

+## How to run

+1. Download "olc_02.ipynb" and input_data into the same folder
+2. Open olc_02.ipynb in your code editor.
+3. Make sure you select correct file name "filename = 'input_data/hum_med_5.txt'" depending on which dataset you're willing to use.

 ### Example